-- Rezonings from single-family to higher intensity uses (commercial retail, office, and multi-family residential) should support the establishment of mixed-use centers as described in Policy 3-1 and shown on the Conceptual Land Use Plan. - Land to remain in rural uses as described in Policy 3-3 and designated on the Conceptual Land Use Plan should not be rezoned to higher intensity uses. - Rezonings should help implement other comprehensive plan policies, for example: - Providing alternatives to automobile use (transit, bicycle/pedestrian connections, etc.) - Advancing the revitalization of underutilized or obsolescent properties (see Policy 3-9) - Providing open space as part of the development - Consistency with the established character of the highway corridor - The applicant should be required to address significant impacts on roads or other significant infrastructure systems.
-A traffic impact analysis should be required for projects above a certain size threshold. - The applicant should demonstrate that the proposed rezoning would not cause adverse impacts on adjacent land uses with respect to scale, visual intrusion, light, noise, etc.
+- Rezonings from single-family to higher intensity uses (commercial retail, office, and multi-family residential) should support the establishment of mixed-use centers as described in Policy 3-1 and shown on the Conceptual Land Use Plan. - Land to remain in rural uses as described in Policy 3-3 (zoned Suburban Agriculture District) and designated on the Conceptual Land Use Plan should not be rezoned to higher intensity uses.
+(Amended 12-14-20; BCPA-2020-04) - Rezonings should help implement other comprehensive plan policies, for example: